sepp2k/TeSSLa-mirror/tessla-compiler/doc/Architecture.md

   This lazyness analysis is performed in `preprocessing.LazynessAnalysis`

-### Translation into Intermediate Code
+#### Translation into Intermediate Code

-A TeSSLa Core specification is not directly translated into Scala, Rust etc. but first into a common abstract imperative language.
+A TeSSLa Core specification is not directly translated into Scala but first into a common abstract imperative language.

 This language is defined in `IntermediateCode`.
 The generated container is